hot springs near Denver

 1. What Is The Closest Natural Hot Springs To Denver?

 Ans: The natural hot springs that are the closest to Denver are the Indian Hot Springs – it will take you about 40 mins to drive the 33 miles to Denver.
 It’s in the western part of the city, right on I-70.
-The historic hot springs in Idaho is one location you are bound to see on your way to or from the iconic ski slopes nearby.
+The historic hot springs in Idaho are one location you are bound to see on your way to or from the iconic ski slopes nearby.

 2. What Are The Most Beautiful Hot Springs In The World?